 2. Conduct Demand Forecasting

-In order to find out the amount of inventory that should be on hand at all times, avoid unnecessary procurement, overstock and stockouts, you need to forecast the demand for your products.
+To find out the amount of inventory that should be on hand at all times, and avoid unnecessary procurement, overstock, and stockouts, you need to forecast the demand for your products.

-This can be done in several ways by involving internal and external factors such as:
+Manufacturers can conduct demand forecasting in several ways by involving internal and external factors such as:

 - Market trends